The example of Josef Ackermann

 Like many other confident and highly successful managers for many years, Ackermann did not understand how to stop in time.
 He had every opportunity to say goodbye with constant standing ovations.

-He had recognized many undesirable developments earlier than others and showed “late remorse”, as his former head of communication Stefan Baron describes in his book about Ackermann.
+He had recognized many undesirable developments earlier than others and had shown “late remorse”, as his former head of communication Stefan Baron describes in his book about Ackermann.
 His departure was not an honor for the Swiss.

 The merit of the communications chief